 Disturbed tropical forests recover carbon faster than biodiversity

-A new study of tropical forests has concluded that plant biodiversity takes longer to recover than carbon storage in regrowing forests following major disturbances such as farmland clearance.
+A new study of regrowing tropical forests has concluded that plant biodiversity takes longer to recover than carbon storage following major disturbances such as farmland clearance.2 .

 The findings, published in the scientific journal Proceedings of the Royal Society B, have important implications for conservation since regrowing forests are now widespread in South and Central America.

-This new research is the first large scale analysis of both plant biodiversity and carbon pool recovery in regrowing forests.
+The new study is the first large scale analysis of both plant biodiversity and carbon pool recovery in regrowing forests.

 Over half of all tropical forests have already been converted for agriculture, logged or burnt in the recent past.
 Regrowing forests could help to soak up emissions produced by human activities and potentially help to reduce extinctions.